habitat-sh/on-prem-builder/README.md

 * [Okta](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code)
 * [BitBucket](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html)

-Further information on the OAuth endpoints can also be found [here](https://tools.ietf.org/html/rfc6749#page-21).
+Further information on the OAuth endpoints, see the Internet Engineering Task Force (IETF) RFC 6749, [The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749), page 21.

 *Note*: When setting Chef Automate as your OAuth provider, you will need to add your Automate instance's TLS certificate (found at the `load_balancer.v1.sys.frontend_tls` entry in your Chef Automate `config.toml` file), to your Chef Habitat Builder on-prem instance's list of accepted certs.
 This can be done by copying the certifcate to the `\hab\cache\ssl` folder on the Chef Habitat Builder on-prem instance (supported by the latest version of the Chef Habitat Builder on-prem), or alternatively by modifying the `core/cacert` package and appending the cert to the cert.pem file at the following location: `$(hab pkg path core/cacerts)/ssl/cert.pem`.